 The image to the right is from the Codex Sinaiticus Quire 36, folio 4 recto.

 It is easy to see the faint outline of previous text, numerous scribal "corrections" and marginal notes.
-Since this manuscript continued to be "corrected" between the 4th and 12th centuries A.D. ' it is not difficult to see why the monks, knowing its worthlessness, had thrown it in a garbage can to be later burned.
+Since this manuscript continued to be "corrected" between the 4th and 12th centuries A.D. ' it is not difficult to see why this apparently not widely used.

-t is equally easy to imagine how carnal-minded textual critics, eager to justify their college expenses and to make a name for themselves, could have a field day with this text and spend years trying to figure out which of the scratch-outs, write-overs, marginal notations and doubtful letters are to be preserved and which ones are to be discarded.
-This of course is a recipie for the perfect demonic storm that has rained down upon unsuspecting believers for 130 years now.
+It is equally easy to imagine how textual critics, eager to justify their college expenses and to make a name for themselves, could have a field day with this text and spend years trying to figure out which of the scratch-outs, write-overs, marginal notations and doubtful letters are to be preserved and which ones are to be discarded.
+This of course is a recipe for error, especially if it is held out to be the standard by which all other texts are measured by.

 Because of the widespread acceptance of Sinaiticus in high academic ecclesiastical circles, secularists then turn around and try to use this example to "prove" the unreliability of all bibles to an uninformed public.
 Consider what the BBC has to say about Sinaiticus: